General Information

 In such a case, after you have tried to locate the copyright owner, you can apply for a licence with the Copyright Board.
 If your application meets the conditions (details below), the Board can issue a licence to authorize the use of the work.

-It is important to note that the Board can only issue a licence:
+It is important to note that the Board may issue a licence only under the following conditions:

-- Other people can obtain a licence to use the same work
+This means that other people may also obtain a licence to use the same work. - Valid only in Canada:

 A licence application requires a certain level of efforts and takes time.